moritzheiber/ruby-jemalloc-docker/README.md

 A Docker image for Ruby, built with [`jemalloc`](https://scalingo.com/blog/improve-ruby-application-memory-jemalloc).

+The image is based on [the offical Ruby "slim" image](https://hub.docker.com/_/ruby) on Docker Hub.

-Currently, the following distributions are supported:
+The following images are used:

-- Ubuntu "Focal Fossa" (20.04)
+- `slim`

 The following platforms are built: